pdf-association/arlington-pdf-model/TestGrammar/README.md

 - when processing PDF files, calculate all predicates
 - finish PDF SDK bindings for QPDF, MuPDF and a later/better version of pdfium
 - detect stack overflows, memory exhaustion and timeouts to be able to fail gracefully
-- `--checkdva` doesn't do any object deletion so will report lots of memory leaks

 ---